histoire-dev/histoire/docs/guide/index.md

 You support will helps us build the best stories app based on [Vite](https://vitejs.dev)!

-The early access will last a few weeks until we finish polishing the documentation and when we will it is ready to be tested by more people.
+The early access will last a few weeks until we finish polishing the documentation and when we will feel it's ready to be tested by more people.